-4.9.12 Special requirements regarding key compromise
+4.9.13 Special requirements regarding key compromise

-4.9.13 Circumstances for suspension
+4.9.14 Circumstances for suspension

 In case of LuxTrust (S)SCD Subscribers, that is Subscribers for which LuxTrust S.A. is providing the (S)SCD and is performing the key generation for the Subscribers, Certificates are generated in a suspended mode by the CA. This suspension notification is immediately available via the LuxTrust revocation status services.
 In order to collect his/her (S)SCD and to un-suspend his/her Certificates the LuxTrust Subscriber may be requested to present himself (herself) to the LRA where his/her identity will be checked prior to (S)SCD delivery and activation of Certificates.
 If the (S)SCD is sent to the Certificate Subscriber by postal mail, or in case of LuxTrust Signing Server Account users, the activation and testing of the Certificates can be performed online through https://cmt.luxtrust.lu.
-Initial suspension has a maximum duration of 60 days for LuxTrust device and is not applicable for eID device.
-In case no un-suspension occurs within this period, the initially suspended Certificate(s) are revoked automatically.
-Unsuspension procedure is described in section 4.9.16 of the CPS.
+Initial suspension has a maximum duration of 60 days if the codes are received by paper for LuxTrust device and is not applicable for eID device and for signing servers products when the codes are sent by sms.
+In case no unsuspension occurs within this period, the initially suspended Certificate(s) are revoked automatically.
+Un-suspension procedure is described in section 4.9.16 of the CPS.